Gastric Bypass SurgerySchedule My Appointment

 MD, MBA, FACS, FASMBS

 The gastric bypass has been seen as the gold standard of bariatric surgery for more than 30 years.
-The surgery is very safe: it’s no more risky than any minor out-patient surgery like gallbladder surgery.
+The surgery is very safe in the current era: it’s no more risky than any minor out-patient surgery like gallbladder surgery.

 The gastric bypass is a combination procedure using both restrictive and malabsorptive elements.

 Restrictive: A bypass works to limit how much food you can consume before feeling full.
 This is accomplished by taking your current 20-30 ounce stomach and stapling off a smaller one ounce thumb-sized stomach pouch.
-By creating this smaller pouch, your body will feel full after eating a smaller portion of food.
-Right after surgery you will only require a small, one ounce (1/4 cup) meal to fill your stomach, which then sends chemical signals to your brain telling it that you are full.
-Consistently eating very small amounts of food helps you to lose weight*.
+By creating this small stomach pouch, your body will feel full after eating a smaller portion of food.
+Right after surgery you will only require a small, one ounce (1/4 cup) meal to fill your stomach, which then sends signals to your brain indicating that you are full.
+Consistently eating very small amounts of food reduces calorie intake and helps you to lose weight*.

 The gastric bypass is a very powerful tool to help you reach your weight loss goals, but it is not a magical cure.
 Most patients lose 65-90% of their unhealthy body weight over about a year*.
-The gastric bypass also does an excellent job of resolving obesity-related health problems for many patients such as: diabetes, high blood pressure, obstructive sleep apnea, high cholesterol, and acid reflux*.
+There are also other positive benefits of gastric bypass as it does an excellent job of resolving obesity-related health problems for many patients such as: diabetes, high blood pressure, obstructive sleep apnea, high cholesterol, and acid reflux*.

 When patients do not commit to utilizing all of the other tools that we recommend (such as eating a healthy diet and committing to regular exercise), weight loss may be slower and weight regain is also a possibility.

-In addition to less calorie absorption, there is also less nutrient absorption.
-The area of the small intestine that is bypassed is where a majority of your calcium, folic acid, iron, and B vitamins are absorbed from your diet.
-To prevent vitamin and mineral deficiencies you will be placed on a very specific vitamin regimen after surgery that will need to be maintained for life to avoid serious health consequences*.
+In addition to less calorie absorption, after surgery there is also less nutrient absorption.
+The area of the small intestine that is bypassed is where a majority of patients’ calcium, folic acid, iron, and B vitamins are absorbed from their diet.
+To prevent vitamin and mineral deficiencies patients are placed on a very specific vitamin regimen after surgery that will need to be maintained for life to avoid serious health consequences*.
 This is why follow-up visits, labs and nutritional guidance are so vital after surgery!

 Surgery takes roughly one and a half hours.
 This will vary based on your past surgical history and anatomy.
-The typical hospital stay is two nights.
-This procedure is almost always done laparoscopically, meaning that it’s performed through 5 small incisions in the abdomen.
-Laparoscopic surgery, also called minimally invasive surgery, generally results in less hospital time, faster recovery, less pain, and smaller scars than open surgical procedures.
+The typical hospital stay is one night.
+This procedure is almost always done minimally invasively, meaning that it’s performed through 5 very small incisions in the abdomen.
+Minimally invasive surgery generally results in less hospital time, faster recovery, less pain, and smaller scars than open surgical procedures.

 How Much Pain Will I Have After Surgery?

 All surgical procedures can be associated with pain.
 However, at the BMCC we utilize a variety of strategies to minimize pain and in some cases take it away completely.
-One new technique that we have pioneered for bariatric patients is the use of a TAP block.
-The TAP block uses a long-acting anesthetic that dramatically reduces post-operative pain and the need for pain medication*.
+One technique that we have helped pioneer for bariatric patients is the use of a TAP block.
+The TAP block uses a long-acting anesthetic placed into the specific nerve layer in the abdominal wall that dramatically reduces post-operative pain and the need for pain medication without a need for pumps or tubes*.
 It’s so effective that some patients never need any additional pain medication.

 After surgery it is vital to follow up with our office.
 You will be asked to return for a post-operative visit with the surgeon two weeks after surgery, and then a visit with the team at 6 weeks, 3 months, 6 months, one year, and annually after that.
 Patients who follow up regularly often do the best at losing weight and keeping it off.